leena-kang/leagueoflegends/README.md

 We can see that implementing these changes does in fact improve our model!
 Our final model has an **accuracy score of 0.72** and an **F1 Score of 0.75**, which is a huge improvement from our base model scores (accuracy on test data: 0.58, F1 score: 0.57).
 In addition, the train and test accuracy scores are very similar, indicating that the final model generalizes better to new unseen data.
 However, there still is room for a lot more improvement in our final model, but we may need more richer data in order to add more uncorrelated features.

-This also could suggest the difficulty in predicting team-based game outcomes solely from **just one player**.
+This also could suggest the overall difficulty in predicting team-based game outcomes solely from **just one player**.
 Though the performance of each player in their respective position is crucial, League of Legends demands a lot of teamwork, and it is only until you see how the entire team is doing to determine how well they are progressing in the game.

 # Fairness Analysis